MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data_export.md

 trace it emits internally.

 Additionally, passwords and similar secrets should be stored securely and "pulled" by the application only when needed.
-For example, users of the Geneva Analytics ([CAS Job Scheduler](https://casjobscheduler) can have the password stored in KeyVault and retrieved just-in-time; see the section [KeyVault Parameters](https://microsoft.sharepoint.com/teams/WAG/EngSys/DataStudio/DSWiki/Kusto%20Commands.aspx).

 ## Exporting data to Azure Blob Storage